emmazzz/diem/specifications/move_adapter/README.md

 pub struct RawTransaction {
     /// Sender's address.
     sender: AccountAddress,

+    /// Secondary participants of the transaction.
+    secondary_signers: Vec<AccountAddress>,

     /// Sequence number of this transaction.
 This must match the sequence number
     /// stored in the sender's account at the time the transaction executes.